alaudet/raspi-sump/CONTRIBUTING.md

 7) I can't promise that all new features will be accepted.
 However the MIT license allows/welcomes you to fork the code and release an altered version under any license that you like.
 Please see the requirements under the MIT license when doing so.

 8) Make sure your changes work before issuing the pull request.
-Adding a nosetest is welcome.
+Adding a nosetest is highly encouraged.
 Make sure any current nosetests pass.

 9) If you want to contribute we have a Discord group with a #code-discussion forum.
 It is not mandatory to join but highly encouraged and makes collaboration much easier.
 Email alaudet@linuxnorth.org to request an invite link.